 • Some states' cottage food laws may be hindering entrepreneurship.
-Producers are less likely to plan to expand their businesses if the government prohibits them from selling certain types of foods that they would otherwise like to sell.
+Rural producers are less likely than their urban and suburban peers to plan to expand their businesses if the government prohibits them from selling certain types of foods that they would otherwise like to sell.